Siroopfles/NovaPort/README.md

 ### Workflows

 Workflows are standardized, documented processes stored as Markdown files in the `.nova/workflows/` directory (with subdirectories per mode, e.g., `.nova/workflows/nova-orchestrator/`).
-They describe the steps, actors, triggers, ConPort interactions, and expected deliverables for executing complex tasks or project phases (e.g., setting up a new project, implementing a feature, resolving a bug).
+They describe the steps, actors, triggers, database interactions, and expected deliverables for executing complex tasks or project phases (e.g., setting up a new project, implementing a feature, resolving a bug).
 Modes (especially the Orchestrator and Leads) consult these workflows to guide their actions.
-The `DefinedWorkflows` category in ConPort stores metadata about these workflow files.
+The `DefinedWorkflows` category in the database stores metadata about these workflow files.

 ### Delegation and Communication

 Communication and task delegation within Nova are structured to maximize clarity and reduce ambiguity.

 - **`new_task`:** The primary tool by which a higher-level mode (Orchestrator or Lead) delegates a task to a lower-level mode (Lead or Specialist).
 To ensure reliability, the `message` parameter MUST be a structured **`Subtask Briefing Object`** (in YAML or JSON format).
-This object explicitly defines the context, goals, specific instructions, input references (e.g., ConPort item keys), and expected deliverables for the (sub)task.
+This object explicitly defines the context, goals, specific instructions, input references (e.g., database item keys), and expected deliverables for the (sub)task.
 This structured approach is a core principle of the Nova system's robustness.
 - **`attempt_completion`:** The standard way a mode (Lead or Specialist) reports the completion of its assigned (phase)task back to its calling mode.
-The `result` parameter contains a structured summary of outcomes, references to ConPort items created or modified, and any new issues discovered.
+The `result` parameter contains a structured summary of outcomes, references to database items created or modified, and any new issues discovered.

 ### Workspace

 Each Nova project operates within a specific workspace, identified by `ACTUAL_WORKSPACE_ID` (typically the absolute path to the project directory).
-All file operations and ConPort interactions are relative to this workspace.
-ConPort creates a separate database and vector store for each workspace, ensuring data isolation.
+All file operations and NovaPort-MCP interactions are relative to this workspace.
+NovaPort-MCP creates a separate database and vector store for each workspace, ensuring data isolation.

 ### Knowledge Graph & RAG

-ConPort facilitates the creation of a project-specific **knowledge graph** by storing structured entities and allowing explicit, queryable relationships (`ContextLinks`) to be defined between them.
+NovaPort-MCP facilitates the creation of a project-specific **knowledge graph** by storing structured entities and allowing explicit, queryable relationships (`ContextLinks`) to be defined between them.
 This structured knowledge base, along with its Full-Text Search (FTS) and semantic search capabilities (powered by vector embeddings stored in ChromaDB), serves as a powerful backend for **Retrieval Augmented Generation (RAG)**.
-AI modes can fetch precise, up-to-date context from ConPort to augment their generative tasks, leading to more accurate and grounded outputs.
+AI modes can fetch precise, up-to-date context from the database to augment their generative tasks, leading to more accurate and grounded outputs.

 ### Prompt Caching

-ConPort supports efficient prompt caching with compatible LLM providers.
+The NovaPort-MCP architecture supports efficient prompt caching with compatible LLM providers.
 Structured, frequently accessed context (like `ProductContext`, `SystemPatterns`, or user-flagged `CustomData` items) can be identified by AI assistants (guided by `prompt_caching_strategies` in their instructions) and included in the cacheable prefix of prompts.
 This improves LLM interaction efficiency and cost-effectiveness.

 ### Auditable Rationale (v3)